-Another option for expanding the business is entering into commercial contracts such as franchising agreements, agency agreements or distribution agreements, or to promote a joint venture under the ACE model.
+Other option for expanding the business is the entering into commercial contracts such as franchising agreement, agency agreement or distribution agreement, or to promote a joint venture under ACE model.

 9. Are there any corporate governance codes or equivalent for privately owned companies or groups of companies?
 If so, please provide a summary of the main provisions and how they apply.